odan/odan.github.io/_posts/2023-01-12-phpstan-disallow-assign-in-conditional-rule .md

 ---
-title: Creating a PHPStan rule to disallow assignments in a conditional expression
+title: PHPStan - Creating a rule to disallow assignments in a conditional expression
 layout: post
 comments: true
 published: true